 For new employees, the course must be completed within 6 months of date of hire.

 3. I am a new employee.
 When I try to launch the course I receive the message that I am not an authorized user.
 What do I do?

-First verify with your supervisor that you have a valid Network ID (NID) and Password.
+First verify you have a valid Network ID (NID) and Password by calling the IT Help Desk at 509-335-4357.
 This is required to access the course.
 Also, new employee training accounts sometime require up to two weeks after the hire date for activation.
 If you have a valid NID/Password and have been working for two weeks but still do not have access, contact firstname.lastname@example.org for assistance.